dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ### **Time periods in SQL queries**
-The following example shows the SQL query for [PostgreSQL](../../data-sources/postgresql.md), that is generated by DQOps for the [daily_nulls_percent](../../checks/column/nulls/nulls-percent.md#daily-nulls-percent) data quality check that measures the percentage of rows with null values in a monitored column.
+The following example shows the SQL query for [PostgreSQL](../../data-sources/postgresql.md), which is generated by DQOps for the [daily_nulls_percent](../../checks/column/nulls/nulls-percent.md#daily-nulls-percent) data quality check that measures the percentage of rows with null values in a monitored column.
 This is an example of a daily [monitoring check](data-observability-monitoring-checks.md).